 The UK government has recently pledged £26 million to fund nine CCS projects, with one Cheshire-based chemical plant aiming to extract 40,000 tonnes of CO2 from the air each year – a figure equivalent to the removal of 22,000 cars from UK roads.

 Utilising captured carbon, rather than storing it underground is another growing area.
-There are a variety of initiatives in the UK and globally to use carbon to make chemicals found in household and consumer goods; clean fuels for vehicles; and even for carbonating drinks, such as beer!
+There are a variety of initiatives in the UK and globally to use carbon to make chemicals found in household and consumer goods; clean fuels for vehicles; and even for carbonating drinks.

 Perceived Commercial Viability – the value chains linked to CCS applications and projects are in their infancy when compared to other emission-reduction models and thus towards the top of the cost curve.
 Efforts to design deployment incentives and further reduce capture costs are being made through the separate analysis of the component parts of CCS and CCU value chains.
 Furthermore, CCS technology is becoming more economical and suitable for non-industrial applications.